M66B/FairEmail/FAQ.md

 * Store sent messages in the inbox: please [see this FAQ](#user-content-faq142)
 * Change system folders: Settings, tap Manual setup, tap Accounts, tap account, at the bottom
 * Export/import settings: Settings, navigation (left side) menu

+(*) Swipe actions for individual and POP3 accounts can be configured in the account setting: Settings, tap Manual setup, tap Accounts, tap account

 <h2><a name="known-problems"></a>Known problem</h2>